Overview

 Application Review

 The review of admission materials can take several months.
-If you apply by the General Admission deadlines and have a completed application by February 14, the Admissions Committee guarantees an admission decision of: Admit, Waitlist, or Deny.
+If you apply by the General Admission deadline and have a completed application by February 14, the Admissions Committee guarantees an admission decision of: Admit, Waitlist, or Deny.
 Your Admission’s portal will send you weekly reminders of any outstanding admissions documents.
 If you have specific questions regarding your admission status, please contact the UC Davis Public Health Education Office at PHSinstAffairs@ucdavis.edu.
 Applicants who apply by the Space Available Deadline (but after the General Deadline) or submit supplemental materials after February 14 are not guaranteed to have their application reviewed by the graduate program.

 Statement of Purpose